DavidArmstrong/SiderealPlanets/README.md

   Convert a number that is specified in degrees, minutes, and seconds to decimal degrees.
 Note that this function will also handle hours as well as degrees.

 void printDegMinSecs(double n)<br>
-  Prints a double number of degrees to Serial in the form <deg>:<min>:<seconds>.
+  Prints a double number of degrees to Serial in the form {deg}:{min}:{seconds}.
 The seconds may include a fractional part of two digits.
 If needed, a minus sign is printed in front of the number.
 This will also work to print hours.
 The numbers printed are not further formatted in any way.

 boolean setTimeZone(int zone)<br>
 boolean setTimeZone(float zone)<br>